willdurand-edu/php-slides/src/2/01_symfony2.md

     !yaml
     # app/config/routing.yml
-    contact:
+    hello:
-        pattern:  /contact
+        pattern:  /hello
-        defaults: { _controller: AcmeDemoBundle:Main:contact }
+        defaults: { _controller: AcmeDemoBundle:Main:hello }

-The `AcmeDemoBundle:Main:contact` string is a short syntax that points to a specific PHP method named `contactAction()` inside a class called `MainController`.
+The `AcmeDemoBundle:Main:hello` string is a short syntax that points to a specific PHP method named `helloAction()` inside a class called `MainController`.

 > **Note:** this example uses **YAML** to define the routing configuration.